Why Caravans Sway

 Likewise if the caravan sways in one direction, that overhung hitch, not just allows - but causes - causes the tow vehicle to sway in the other direction.
-If that sway builds up (at speed) the rig may jack-knife and even roll over.
+If that sway builds up (at speed) the rig may jack-knife and often roll over.

 In effect the tow vehicle and caravan interact as if they were a double pendulum.
 The upper pendulum is the tow vehicle.
 The caravan acts as it were a second pendulum pivoting from the bob (that overhung tow hitch) of the upper pendulum.

 A fifth-wheeler's single pendulum's occasional sway is minor and totally predictable.
 A double pendulum, however, is different.
 It acts as a single pendulum over only a few degrees).
 Above that it can quite suddenly be triggered into a non-correctable action.
 Its behaviour is random-like, but not literally random - e.g. it can be predicted but needs huge computer power to do so.

 The double pendulum trigger effect when towing is due to many factors.